CamKHardin/CamKHardin/README.md

 ## Projects
 ### QCA Forge

-**QCA Forge** is a research-oriented Quantum Dot Cellular Automata (QCA) modeling environment that facilitates the design, simulation, and analysis of QCA circuits.
+**QCA Forge** is a research-oriented modeling environment for Quantum Dot Cellular Automata (QCA) that enables the design, simulation, and analysis of QCA circuits.

+**Key Features:**

-- Interactive circuit design with visual composition and manipulation of QCA structures
+- **Interactive Circuit Design:** Visual composition and manipulation of QCA structures.
-- Python-scriptable core for complete programmatic control via Python bindings
+- **Python-Scriptable Core:** Complete programmatic control through Python bindings.
-- Real-time visualization and plotting for immediate feedback during circuit development
+- **Real-Time Visualization:** Immediate feedback during circuit development with dynamic plotting.
-- Cross-platform support for Windows, macOS, and Linux
+- **Cross-Platform Support:** Compatible with Windows, macOS, and Linux.

-*QCAForge is still in it's early stages.
-Contact me if you would like access!*
+*QCA Forge is currently in its early stages.
+Please contact me for access!*

 ### HealthLens SDoH
 **HealthLens SDoH** is a developer-mode Chrome extension that detects U.S. addresses on webpages and overlays contextual Social Determinants of Health (SDoH) data in real time.
 It leverages the [AHRQ SDoH Database](https://www.ahrq.gov/sdoh/data-analytics/sdoh-data.html) to visualize key community-level factors impacting public health.